-Josh DeWeese is a ceramic artist and educator.
-He is an Associate Professor of Art teaching ceramics at Montana State University in Bozeman, where he and his wife Rosalie Wynkoop have recently built a home and studio.
-DeWeese served as Resident Director of the Archie Bray Foundation for the Ceramic Arts in Helena, Montana from 1992-2006.
-He holds an MFA from the New York State College of Ceramics at Alfred, and a BFA from the Kansas City Art Institute.
+Josh DeWeese is a ceramic artist and educator teaching ceramics at Montana State University in Bozeman, where he and his wife Rosalie Wynkoop have a home and studio.
+He is currently the Interim Director of the School of Art at MSU.
+DeWeese served as Director of the Archie Bray Foundation for the Ceramic Arts in Helena, Montana and holds an MFA from the New York State College of Ceramics at Alfred, and a BFA from the Kansas City Art Institute.
 DeWeese has exhibited and taught workshops internationally and his work is included in numerous public and private collections.

 More information about Josh can be found at: deweeseart.com